 Common signs of nesting birds in your chimney

 • Twigs, feathers and bird droppings falling into your stove or fireplace

 • Sounds of chirping or tweeting

-Whilst it may feel somewhat inhumane to clear out nests and pests, they have the potential to cause health problems, fires, and blockages- which themselves can lead to Carbon Monoxide poisoning.
+Whilst it may feel somewhat inhumane to clear out nests and pests, they have the potential to cause health problems, fires, blockages and could lead to Carbon Monoxide poisoning.

 Wasp and bee hives

 Chimneys are also inhabited by bees and wasps on a regular basis.
 You may wish to contact pest control services to assist you.
 Once the insects have been killed off, you will need to have the hive removed from your chimney for reasons, including: